T. V. Rajeswar

-Career
+Early life and education

 He was born to Gurusamipalayam weaver Marimuthu Mudaliar in Rasipuram Taluka of old Salem district.
 He completed his primary education at Gurusamipalayam Sengunthar Mahajana School and later obtained his Master's degree in Economics from Presidency College, Madras University.

+Indian Police Service

 He passed the Indian Police Service (IPS) examination in 1949.
 The Government of India then ordered him to serve as Superintendent of Police (SP) for Nizamabad, Raichur and Guntur districts in Hyderabad.

 He then served as the Deputy Commissioner of Hyderabad for many years.

+Positions held in public office

 He was Lt.
 Governor of Arunachal Pradesh from August 1983 to November 1985.
 From November 1985 to March 1989 he served as Governor of Sikkim.
 He was Governor of West Bengal from 20 March 1989 to 7 February 1990 and Governor of Uttar Pradesh from 8 July 2004 to 27 July 2009.

+Family and personal life

 He has a daughter and a son.
 His daughter Sujatha is a former IFS officer, Indian Ambassador to Germany and Secretary to the Ministry of External Affairs of India.